Sanchariii/Health-Assist/README.md

 # Introduction

-Health Assist is a web-based application developed using Streamlit framework that allows users to input values for certain symptoms and the system will predict if the user have Diabetes , Heart Disease, Parkinson's Disease and Breast cancer.
+Health Assist is a web-based application developed using Streamlit framework that allows users to input values for certain symptoms and the system will predict if the user have Diabetes , Heart Disease, Parkinson's Disease and Breast Cancer.
 This system aims to assist users in identifying potential diseases quickly and conveniently, promoting early detection and timely medical intervention.

 # Features